Frequently Asked Questions

 Current tuition charges can be found in the

 Student Handbook.
-The historical acceptance rate for the OC MS is between 60-80%.
+The historical acceptance rate for this

-The Thesis Masters Program also requires 8 graduate level courses
+The Thesis M.S. program also requires 8 graduate level courses

 full time only.
 A full tuition scholarship is available as well as a

 stipend of $26,650 per year to offset living expenses.
 This program

 usually takes 2-3 years to complete.
 There are fewer Thesis M.S.

 program slots compared to Open Choice M.S., and admission is

 What are some examples of the work your graduates end up doing?